Here’s everything you need to know about checking whether you’re at risk, and what help you might be entitled to.

 In terms of protecting your own home, a number of property owners can access the Flood Re scheme, which helps make insurance affordable for those vulnerable to floods.

-You may also be able to access grants and funding in order to future-proof your property or business against flooding.
+You may also be able to access grants and funding in order to future-proof your property or business.
 You can find out more about these grants on the flood guidance website.